RLa-gent/TiaOpennessWhitelistManager/README.md

 <div align="center">

-**If this project saves you from manual registry editing, consider giving it a ⭐**
+**If this project saves you from manual accepting each new build, consider giving it a ⭐**

 Made with ❤️ for the TIA Portal automation community